- Ryan C. Harris Learning Teaching Center

 Faculty and Leadership Development offers a variety of programs & services to support the professional development of department chairs and faculty, focusing on strengthening teaching and research.
 We also provide leadership development programming for faculty and staff.

-The Office of Writing, Research, and New Media (WRNM) offers a range of services and programs in all three areas for both faculty and students.
+Office of Faculty Career Enhancement offers a range of services and programs in all three areas for both faculty and students.
 Through the Write Place, peer tutoring is available to both graduate and undergraduate students.
-Faculty are supported through individual consultations as well as workshops and seminars on writing across the curriculum, teaching with new media, and establishing successful research agendas.
+Faculty are supported through individual consultations as well as workshops and seminars on writing across the curriculum, and establishing successful research agendas.

 Office of E-Learning, a unit of UDit, provides information technology training & support for technology-enhanced and distance learning courses.
 We catalyze innovations in technology to support academic programs & to improve learning environments.